What Are the Down Payment Options for Home Buyers?

 - The National Housing Fund allows for up to 5% down payment and/or closing cost assistance.

-- The state of Kansas has just released a similar cash assistance program which grants qualifying borrowers up to 4% to go towards their closing costs and down payment.
+- The state of Kansas has a similar cash assistance program which grants qualifying borrowers up to 4% to go towards their closing costs and down payment.
 See the Kansas Housing Assistance Program website for more information.

 - All financing options are subject to lender approval and some options are also subject to income restrictions.